gurtaj1/code-test/README.md

 ## Important Notes

 Since browsers restrict cross-origin HTTP requests initiated from within scripts (for security reasons), it is recommended that this app is viewed in Google Chrome with the 'Allow-Control-Allow-Origin' extension installed.
+Cross-origin resource sharing can then be enabled within the extension settings.

 ## How to Run